Myrtle Edwards Park: Scenic Waterfront Escape in Seattle

 Myrtle Edwards Park is a beautiful 1.25-mile waterfront park located just north of downtown Seattle, offering scenic paths along Elliott Bay with breathtaking views of the Olympic Mountains, Mount Rainier, and Puget Sound.
 This park is an ideal destination for friends looking to enjoy outdoor activities such as cycling, rollerblading, and walking, thanks to its well-maintained, flat, winding paths that accommodate both pedestrians and bikers.
 The park features small beach access points where visitors can relax by the water or explore tide pools during low tide, revealing diverse marine life and even opportunities to spot harbor seals, river otters, sea lions, and various birds including bald eagles.
 Myrtle Edwards Park is especially cherished at dusk when the sunset lights up the bay, making it a picturesque getaway from the urban hustle.
 The park is dog-friendly, allowing visitors to bring their leashed pets along for a refreshing and safe outdoor experience.
 Art enthusiasts will appreciate the striking sculptures bookending the park and its proximity to other downtown attractions like the Olympic Sculpture Park, Space Needle, and Museum of Pop Culture.
 Overall, Myrtle Edwards Park provides a vibrant yet tranquil spot for groups to meet, unwind, and admire the natural beauty along Seattle's waterfront.

-Here's what people think of Myrtle Edwards Park
+What people think of Myrtle Edwards Park, based on reviews

 As of recent, Myrtle Edwards Park holds a 4.7-star rating based on 1677 reviews.